-Usually, Mud Engineers designee drilling mud to be able to carry out its basic functions.
-Thus, As the concentration of Cement contamination increases in a drilling mud system as there will be a detrimental effect on its performance.
+Usually, Mud Engineers design drilling mud to be able to carry out mud basic functions.
+Thus, As the concentration of Cement contamination increases in a drilling mud system, there will be a detrimental effect on its performance.
 In general, we can define the contaminant as any material that causes undesirable changes in drilling fluid rheology and properties that will appear in mud lab tests.

 Solids are by far the most prevalent contaminants.
 Excessive solids, whether commercial or from the formation, lead to high rheological properties and slow the drilling rate.
 While there are specific treatments for each contaminant, removing the contaminant from the system is not always possible.
 Pretreatment can be advantageous as long as it is not excessive and does not adversely affect mud properties.
 The instability in the drilling mud properties results from various contaminants in the mud system.

-Generally, good drilling mud is simple and contains a minimum number of additives.
+Generally, good drilling mud is simple and contains few additives.
 This allows easier maintenance and control of properties even at elevated temperatures and pressure.
 Planning each change in the mud of the time is important.

-From a mud viewpoint, drilling cement introduces two main contaminants.
-The major contaminant is
+From a mud viewpoint, drilling cement introduces two primary contaminants.
+The primary contaminant is

 - a calcium ion

-- the second contaminant which compounds the problem is hydroxide ions.
+- The second contaminant that compounds the problem is hydroxide ions.

-Flocculating effects of increased calcium content, pH, and solids increase Don’t have a significant effect on Invert muds.
-However, grCementment will reduce base fluid-water ratios and, in turn, emulsion stability.
-Whenever possible, drill Cementment with seawater or expendable water base mud before displacing it to invert mud.
-Off course stuck in resentment is a big problem.
+Flocculating effects of increased calcium content, pH, and solids don’t significantly affect Invert muds.
+However, Cement will reduce base fluid-water ratios and, in turn, emulsion stability.
+Whenever possible, drill Cement with seawater or expendable water base mud before displacing it to invert mud.
+Off course, being stuck in cement is a big problem.

 Water Based Mud, however, can experience severe complications if we are not considering precautions.
 Freshwater systems with high bentonite content or EZ-MUD systems are the most sensitive to cement contamination.

-Generally, the rheological properties, filtration properties, and pH will dramatically increase as clay particles and polymers are flocculated by the calcium in combination with the high pH.
+Generally, the rheological properties, filtration properties, and pH will dramatically increase as the calcium flocculates clay particles and polymers in combination with the high pH.
 EZ-MUD systems will liberate NH3 as the PHPA breaks down.

 Drilling Cement Precautions

 Proper planning and pretreatment will minimize problems associated with high flocculation, plugged flowlines, and cement-contaminated surface equipment.
-You can consider the following precautions if you are planning to drCementment, mainly when there is a risk that Cementment is green.
+You can consider the following precautions if you plan to do a Cement job, mainly when there is a risk that the Cement is green.

-- If possible, drill out as much of the Cementment with seawater if a ready supply is available.
+- If possible, drill out as much of the Cement with seawater if a ready supply is available.

 - Closely monitor mud returns at the shale shakers and immediately dump any green cement or badly contaminated Water Based Mud.

-- If you are planning to drill large cement sections and treatments are insufficient to counter the effects of Cementment, convert to a lime-based system that tolerates high cement levels such as POLYNOX.
+- If you plan to drill large cement sections and treatments are insufficient to counter the effects of Cement, convert to a lime-based system that tolerates high cement levels such as POLYNOX.

 Normal Treatments For Contaminated Drilling Fluids